bucs110FALL22/final-project-alex-and-vishil/README.md

 ## Project Description

+* An arcade game written in Python using Pygame as a GUI framework.
-A game where bombs and other items rain down from the sky and the character has to avoid the harmful ones and collect the reward items such as extra lives, money bags, and point amplifiers.
-The longer the character stays alive the more points it gets.
-The longer the user plays the harder it gets.
+* Mario bomber is a game where bombs and other items rain down from the sky
+* Mario, the character, has to avoid the harmful bombs raining from the sky.
+* Raining mushrooms give Mario an extra life, but make the game go faster.
+* The longer the character stays alive the more points you receive.
+* In addition to the GUI, the game has a sound track and sound effects.

 ### Requirements: